benblank/user-scripts/scripts/feedly-unread-count-in-title.md

   When unchecked (the default), the count added to the title includes only the unread items in the currently-selected folder.

+- **Hide the count when there are no unread items**

+  When checked (the default), the unread count will disappear entirely when there are no unread items.
+When unchecked, the unread count will still appear (as a zero) when there are no unread items.

 - **Check for unread items every…**

   Normally, Feedly only updates the uread counts while the tab is visible.
 This